|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

-Check whether the AWS SDK that you use supports Signature Version 4.
-If so, the SDK handles the signature calculation process for you so that you do not have to manually complete the signing process.
-For more information about how to download and use the AWS SDKs, go to Sample Code & Libraries.
+The AWS SDKs support signature version 4.
+If you are using one of the SDKs, you do not need to follow this process to manually complete the signing process.
+For more information about how to download and use the AWS SDKs, go to the Tools for Amazon Web Services page.

 To get started with the signing process, see Signing AWS Requests By Using Signature Version 4.

-To see sample signed requests, see Signed Signature Version 4 Requests Examples.
+To see sample signed requests, see Examples of the Complete Version 4 Signing Process (Python).

 If you have questions about Signature Version 4 that are not answered in this guide, please post your question in the AWS Identity and Access Management discussion forum.